hds-sandbox/bulk_RNAseq_course/develop/07_extra_contrast_design.md

     ## sample23   treat      bloodA        B
     ## sample24   treat      bloodA        B

 Now we have three factors, but patient is *nested* within bloodtype (i.e. a patient is either bloodA or bloodO, it cannot be both).
 Therefore, bloodtype is a linear combination with patient (or, another way to think about it is that bloodtype is redundant with patient).
-Because of this, we will define our design without including “bloodtype”, although later we can compare groups of patient of the same bloodtype with each other.
+Because of this, we will define our design without including "bloodtype", although later we can compare groups of patient of the same bloodtype with each other.

 ``` r
 design(dds) <- ~ 1 + patient + condition + patient:condition